Hōko (doll)

 A hōko (這子) is a kind of soft-bodied doll given to young women of age and especially to pregnant women in Japan to protect both mother and unborn child.
 Traditionally, hōko dolls were made of silk and human hair, and stuffed with cotton.
 The dolls could be made for both boys and girls.
 Boys' dolls would be given up and "consecrated" at a shrine when boys came of age at 15 years old, while girls would give up their dolls at marriage.
 The dolls were given to children either at birth, or on special days shortly after birth.
-Pregnant woman would be given new ones, so as to protect her and her unborn child together, for the duration of the pregnancy.
+Pregnant women would be given new ones, so as to protect her and her unborn child together, for the duration of the pregnancy.

 History

 Hōko can be traced back to "talismanic figures" from early Japanese history, and are likely related to the concept of using paper dolls (hina), as "stand-ins for people."
 The use of Katashiro (形代) in spiritual practice as stand-ins to take on the brunt of a person's sins or misfortune also played a role in the creation of hōko dolls as well as for absentee family members (i.e. mother dolls for orphaned children).